Frequently Asked Questions

 We usually have rotas that are 6 weeks on 2/3 weeks off, or 2 weeks on 2 weeks off.
 There is some flexibility with the rota but please note that breaks will usually need to be at least 2 weeks.
 In our experience, it is hard to find carers who want to work for one week at a time.
 Although we do have various shorter respite placements.

 It depends on the client.
 Some clients may require help in the night on occasion and this is part of the job.
 However, persistent night calls can make it difficult to get enough rest to care for someone.
-Our policy is that if there is more than one night call on a regular basis then the client finds someone to cover at night.
+Before going to a client you will be given honest feedback as to whether the client requires night time help or not.

 Yes – You will need carers liability insurance, this usually costs about £85-£90 a year.
 The main insurers people use are bluefin, fish and surewise (google will find these).